aflores255/SimpleCrowdfund/README.md

 - ❌ Refunds are not allowed if the funding goal is reached.
 - ✅ Uses **ReentrancyGuard** to protect against reentrancy attacks.
 - ✅ Prevents refunding more than the original contribution.
+- ❌ Deadline can only be extended once, and only before it ends.

 ---